Revision Rhinoplasty in Denver, Colorado

 - Unnatural appearance/operated look

 These problems can range from minor imperfections to severe deformities.
 Dr. Bershof strives to help patients achieve the highest level of satisfaction from their rhinoplasty and will do his best to produce the results that the patient desires.
 As difficult as primary rhinoplasties are, secondary or revision rhinoplasties are that much more difficult.
 It is important to select an experienced rhinoplasty surgeon, such as Dr. Bershof.
+Call (303) 399-7662 today to schedule your revision rhinoplasty consultation in Denver, CO!

 Candidates for Revision Rhinoplasty

 Anyone who is unhappy with the results of their initial rhinoplasty (nose job) procedure may be a candidate for revision rhinoplasty.
-Patients should discuss their initial procedure with either their original surgeon or a different surgeon, in order to determine the new goals for revision.
+Patients should discuss their initial procedure with either their original surgeon or Dr. Bershof, in order to determine the new goals for revision.
 It is also important for patients to be both emotionally and financially prepared for additional surgery.
 What is equally important is for both the patient and the surgeon to set reasonable goals; due to scar tissue from the first rhinoplasty, not all goals might be achievable.

 Dr. Bershof will determine whether or not revision surgery is a possibility for you after discussing your goals for surgery, performing an examination and reviewing the previous surgeon's operative dictation.